 Regardless of the war that’s waging inside of you as you give up control and allow others to serve you, always say, “Thank you.”
 Always.
 Even if the job was done poorly.
 Even if the meal they brought over is something no one at your house will eat.
 Even if you feel guilty for needing help.
 Just say, “Thanks.”

-Sometimes it’s hard to accept the help we need.
+Sometimes, accepting the help we need is hard.
 It assaults our pride and challenges us to let go of control, but it also has the potential to give us (and the one helping us) joy we never expected.
 Don’t be afraid to let go of your pride and expectations so you can accept the gift you really need.